-Differences between geitenegamy and xenegamy are as fellows
+26. Differences between geitonogamy and xenogamy are as follows

-Geitonogamy Xenogamy

-It is the transfer of It is the transfer of pollen

-pollen grains from the grains from the anther to

-anther to the stigma the stigma of different

-of different flowers of flowers of a different
+Geitonogamy Xenogamy It is the transfer of pollen grains from the anther to the stigma of different flowers of same plants.
+It is the transfer of pollen grains from the anther to the stigma of different flowers of a different plants.
+The pollen grains are genetically similar to the plant.
+The pollen grains are genetically different from the plant.

-same plants. plants.

-The pollen grains are The pollen grains are

-genetically similar to genetically different from

-the plant. the plant.

-(2) Geitonogamy will lead to inbreeding depression because the pollen grains are genetically similar resulting into inbreeding.
+Geitonogamy will lead to inbreeding depression because the pollen grains are genetically similar resulting into inbreeding.
 Continuous inbreeding reduces the fertility of plant, thus leading to inbreeding depression.
 (1)

-- (i) The enzyme used for cleaving both plasmid DNA and growth hormone DNA is restriction endonuclease. - (ii) The function of the enzyme DNA ligase is to join two nucleotides and repair broken DNA.
-These enzymes join the complementary DNA strands. - (iii) Insertional inactivation is the phenomenon in which recombinants and non-recombinants can be differentiated on the basis of colour production in the presence of a chromogenic substrate.
+- 27. (i) The enzyme used for cleaving both plasmid DNA and growth hormone DNA is restriction endonuclease. - (ii) The function of the enzyme DNA ligase is to join two nucleotides and repair broken DNA.
+These enzymes join the complementary DNA strands. - (iii) Insertional inactivation is the phenomenon in which recombinants and non-recombinants can be differentiated on the basis of colour production in the presence of a chromogenic substrate. $(1/2 \times 6)$

-Various applications of recombinant DNA technology are as follows.
+Various applications of recombinant DNA technology are as follows

-- (a) It is used to correct gene defects which cause hereditary diseases through gene therapy. - (b) It is used to detect HiV infection using ELISA. - (c) It is used in agriculture to produce genetically modified organisms such as Flavr Savr tomatoes, golden rice, Bt cotton, etc. These are either nutritionally enriched or resistant to pests, worms, etc.
+- (a) It is used to correct gene defects which cause hereditary diseases through gene therapy. - (b) It is used to detect HIV infection using ELISA. - (c) It is used in agriculture to produce genetically modified organisms such as Flavr Savr tomatoes, golden rice, Bt cotton, etc. These are either nutritionally enriched or resistant to pests, worms, etc.

 - (d) It is used to produce genetically engineered insulin. - (e) It helps to solve many paternity and criminal cases through DNA fingerprinting.

-- Organisms either migrate or suspend their metabolic activities when conditions are stressful for short duration.
+(3) - 28.
+Organisms either migrate or suspend their metabolic activities when conditions are stressful for short duration.
 In such conditions, organisms display following habits - (i) Moving away from stressful habitat to more favourable area and return to their habitat when stressful period is over.
-For example, birds from Siberia and other cold countries migrate to Bharatpur sanctuary of Rajasthan during winters. - (ii) Hibernation (frogs) or aestivation (snails) or undergo diapause (zooplanktons). - Thick-walled spores are formed in stressful conditions and they germinate on the arrival of suitable conditions, e.g. bacteria, fungi and lower groups of plants. - 29.
+For example, birds from Siberia and other cold countries migrate to Bharatpur sanctuary of Rajasthan during winters. - (ii) Hibernation (frogs) or aestivation (snails) or undergo diapause (zooplanktons). - (iii) Thick-walled spores are formed in stressful conditions and they germinate on the arrival of suitable conditions, e.g. bacteria, fungi and lower groups of plants.
+(3) - 29.
 Coextinction When a species becomes extinct, the plant and animal species associated with it in an obligatory manner, also become extinct.
 For example, if the host species becomes extinct, all those parasites exclusively found on it will also become extinct.
 In plant pollinator mutualism, extinction of one results in the extinction of the other.